polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/04 - Credits and copyright information.md

 * [Normalize CSS](github.com/necolas/normalize.css) - Copyright © ?
 * [CSS Beautify](https://github.com/senchalabs/cssbeautify) - Copyright © 2011 - 2013 Sencha Inc.

+Except for the Phosphorus Five main logo, the images in the project are the copyright of [WikiMedia Foundation](https://commons.wikimedia.org/wiki/Main_Page).
 All other Phosphorus Five modules, are the sole copyright of Thomas Hansen - And unless explicitly granted through an individually named _"proprietary enabling license"_, all Phosphorus Five components and modules are distributed under the terms of the GPL license version 3, as published by the Free Software Foundation.
 See the [Free Software Foundation website](https://www.fsf.org/) for details.

 See the above respective Open Source projects for licensing information, but in general they are all _"permissive"_ in nature, except iTextSharp, which is distributed under an Affero GPL license.